-Reconstitute ITC 100 with 50% water prior to application.
-Experience has indicated excellent performance even years after reconstituting if it is kept cool and well sealed.
+1. Reconstitute with water.
+Mix ITC 100 with 50% water prior to application.
+Experience has indicated excellent performance even years after reconstituting if it is stored properly (kept cool and well sealed).

 HOW MUCH DO I NEED?

 Coverage depends on the level of porosity/absorbency of the material that you're applying it to.

 Click here for ITC 100 HT SDS, ITC 100 HT Technical Data Sheet, and ITC 100 HT Application Guide.

 Winter Shipping: Click here for more details on winter shipping protocols.